 Strong forces come into play during roughing (power milling).
 Depending on the tool spindle speed, the resonances in the machine tool and the chip volume (metal-removal rate during milling), the tool can sometimes begin to "chatter."
 This chattering places heavy strain on the machine, and causes ugly marks on the workpiece surface.
 The tool, too, is subject to heavy and irregular wear from chattering.
-In extreme cases it can even break the tool during operation.
+In extreme cases it can result in tool breakage.

-To reduce the inclination to chattering, HEIDENHAIN now offers an effective antidote with the Active Chatter Control (ACC) control function.
+To reduce the inclination to chattering, HEIDENHAIN now offers an effective antidote with ACC (Active Chatter Control).
 The use of this control function is particularly advantageous during heavy cutting.
 ACC makes substantially higher metal removal rates possible.
 This makes it possible to increase your metal removal rate by up to 25 % and more, depending on the type of machine.
 You reduce the mechanical load on the machine and increase the life of your tools at the same time.